vedi/cocos2dx-store/documentation.md

 ```
 /**
- \class CCSingleUseVG
+ @class CCSingleUseVG
- \brief A consumable virtual good.
+ @brief A consumable virtual good that can be purchased an unlimited number of times.

- SingleUse virtual goods are the most common type of `VirtualGood`.
+ Single Use virtual goods are the most common type of `VirtualGood`.
  The `CCSingleUseVG`'s characteristics are:
  1. Can be purchased an unlimited number of times.
  2. Has a balance that is saved in the database.
 Its balance goes up when